sharikul/BlogPad/docs/structs/url_struct.md

 The reason for question marking out the end characters is so that URL's for categories can still be generated without requiring a page number to be specified.
 So in events when a visitor should be directed to the categories template (_where they are able to view posts filtered out by a specific category_), a link like `http://base/category/category/` will be generated.
 In the event when a visitor should switch pages of the same link through a page number, a link such a `http://base/category/category/2` will be generated.

-Because BlogPad generates link logically, you will not need to handle the generation of links of your own.
+Because BlogPad generates link logically, you will not need to handle the generation of links on your own.

 ## Slug for posts, word for everything else
 Because BlogPad enforces pretty URL's, it expects links that delegate the `POST` template to use the `%slug%` content tag, as posts should be accessed through slugs.
 However, for other templates, it expects `%word%` to be used, with `%num%` optionally thrown in.